JoleneKearse/runic-code/README.md

 - Users arrive on the landing page with a cryptic, and slightly less cryptic, description of the quiz, hopefully preparing them for the Viking turns of phrases used throughout.
 - Once they decide to "*battle*", 10 questions appear one-by-one.
-- Each question is a **JavaScript** function that they should work at underderstanding.
+- Each question is a **JavaScript** function that they should work at understanding.
 - They get four possible answers and can only choose one.
 - They submit, or *Cast*, each answer, until all are complete.
 - The button changes to *Claim my plunder!* to go to the ResultsPage.